earl-ducaine/cl-garnet/readme-build-garnet.txt

 <ask your lisp to load CLX>
 CL-USER(1): (require :clx)

 You should not get an error.
 If you do, you must install CLX.
-I recommend using Quicklisp (www.quicklisp.org) as a convenient way to do this.
-Quicklisp is useful in itself because it allows convenient access to hundreds of packages.
-NOTE ALSO that if you want to build the truetype stuff (currently NOT working) you must have Quicklisp installed.
+I recommend using Quicklisp (www.quicklisp.org) as a convenient way to do this (which you should have installed in step 2).

 CL-USER(1): (ql:quickload :clx)
 To load "clx":